 Being unsure as to their condition, we got out of the car to make sure they were ok.
 By then there was just one kitten, since the other had run away.
 The other kitten was just laying there on its left side, with a small pool of blood next to its head.
 Its right leg was moving jerkily as though it might have been having a seizure.
 I put on a pair of gloves from my CPR mask pouch and picked it up move it off the road.
 It stopped shaking its leg, and I could see that the bleeding was coming from its mouth.
 It had a very faint pulse, which faded completely after a few minutes.

 I petted the little guy for a few moments, but it did not seem to respond.
 Because there was nothing we could do I moved it further off the road and put it under a tree.
 He was so little and helpless.

 I wish there was something I could have done.
 I feel really bad for all the stray cats on the island.
-I hope it wasn't in pain.
+I hope it was not in pain.
 Scorp

 Sorry to hear about this.
 It appears as though the kitten suffered some sort of trauma.
 These things happen.
-Kittens are by nature playful creatures and often don’t consider the dangers of being by the road.
-Millions of cats die like this every year.
-It’s a tragedy that can only be alleviated by keeping cats indoors, or where there are stray cats by aggressive spay and release programs (you might want to consider starting one in your island…).
+Kittens are by nature playful creatures and often do not consider the dangers of being by the road.
+Millions of cats die like this every year. it is a tragedy that can only be alleviated by keeping cats indoors, or where there are stray cats by aggressive spay and release programs (you might want to consider starting one in your island…).
 You did the right thing by the kitten.
 I hope you and your friend are well.
 Your Pal, Simba

 Predators Threaten Kittens